adrian-hintze/SnapSubset/README.md

 # Requirements

-- Requires at least Java 8
+- At least Java 8

 # Grammar